Georgia Normal College and Business Institute

 Military records show that Deloach was fair-haired with blue eyes, tall at six feet – one inches, with a medium build, and single.
 His draft card was processed by Charles Oscar Terry, who served as Registrar in addition to his regular pursuits as druggist and merchant of Ray City, GA.

 At the time of registration, Deloach was working a farm at Milltown, GA (now Lakeland) under the employment of Ray City businessman Hod.
 P. Clements.
 James M. DeLoach continued to work for another year as the war dragged on, but the following summer he volunteered for service and enlisted as a private about July 16, 1918 at Nashville, GA.
-He was assigned to the Coast Artillery and probably trained at Camp Gordon, GA.
+He was assigned to the Coast Artillery and trained at Fort Screven, GA.

 After training DeLoach and hundreds of other Georgia men were sent to New York, where they boarded the troopship H.M.S.
 Otranto.
-The ship departed New York on September 24, 1918 on what was to be her final, tragic voyage.
-Among the contingent of Berrien County men sailing along with DeLoach on Otranto were Ralph Knight and Shellie Webb, of Ray City, GA; James Grady Wright of Adel, GA; and Early Steward of Nashville, GA.
+The ship departed New York bound for Glasgow and Liverpool on September 24, 1918 on what was to be her final, tragic voyage.
+Among the contingent of Berrien County men sailing along with DeLoach on Otranto were Ralph Knight and Shellie Webb, of Ray City, GA; James Grady Wright of Adel, GA; Early Steward of Nashville, GA, and some 18 other men.

 Final Voyage of the Otranto